The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Discussion

-\paragraph*{Discussion---} The electronic Frenkel line, that we defined here, separates the pseudogap and correlated Fermi liquid in the proximity to the Widom line $U_W$, and to the two dynamic lines $U_{inc}$ and $U_{\sigma(\omega)}$.
-This means that the appearance of negative $\sigma(t)$ is a legitimate way to define the crossover from the pseudogap to the correlated Fermi liquid regimes.
+The electronic Frenkel line, which we defined here, separates the pseudogap and correlated Fermi liquid in the vicinity of $U_{D}$, the inflection of double occupancy as a function of $U$.
+It is also close to the two dynamic lines $U_{inc}$ and $U_{\sigma(\omega)}$.
+This means that the appearance of negative $\sigma_1(t)$ is a legitimate way to define the crossover from the pseudogap to the correlated Fermi-liquid regimes.

 The electronic Frenkel line emerges from the Mott critical point.
 This differs from the Frenkel line found in classical fluids, where it emerges from a point at a temperature below $T_c$, and lies in the liquid phase for $T<T_c$ \cite{pruteanu_frenkel_2021,bryk_behavior_2017,brazhkin_two_2012,yang_frenkel_2015}.
 This indicates that, in classical fluids, structural and dynamic lines are different.
 In our case, we study a transition between the pseudogap and correlated Fermi liquid, which is dynamical rather than structural.
 That the Frenkel line starts at the Mott critical point is expected because this point reflects a dynamical, rather than structural, form of criticality.